sandialabs/spack-manager/docs/developer_tutorial.md

 We can choose to let spack clone the git repo for us by running

 ```
-spack develop nalu-wind-developer@master
+spack develop nalu-wind@master
 ```
-This will create the directory `demo/nalu-wind-developer` that will be a clone of the `nalu-wind` source code.
+This will create the directory `demo/nalu-wind` that will be a clone of the `nalu-wind` source code.

 Or we can clone the repo ourselves and tell spack where to point to for the source code
 ```
 git clone https://github.com/Exawind/nalu-wind.git
-spack develop --path nalu-wind nalu-wind-developer@master
+spack develop --path nalu-wind nalu-wind@master
 ```

-You will notice that to add a spack develop spec you need the package name (`nalu-wind-developer`) and a version (`master`).
+You will notice that to add a spack develop spec you need the package name (`nalu-wind`) and a version (`master`).
 This tells spack what repo to clone if you are going to have spack clone it.
-You may also wonder why we are using `nalu-wind-developer` instead of `nalu-wind`.
+You may also wonder why we are using `nalu-wind` instead of `nalu-wind`.
-`nalu-wind-developer` is a package we've added in spack-manager to make it easier for developer workflow.
+`nalu-wind` is a package we've added in spack-manager to make it easier for developer workflow.
-We've also created `amr-wind-developer` and `exawind-developer` packages, but the none developer versions are also acceptable.
+We've also created `amr-wind` and `exawind` packages, but the none developer versions are also acceptable.
 If you have any questions about the packages or can't remember the options for the spec's you can run `spack info [package]` to get information about any package.

 Now that we've added a develop spec we can concretize.